-Our action plan to become carbon positive
+Our action plan to become climate positive

 Extreme weather conditions; droughts in Europe, floods in Australia, heatwaves in India and much more – are a sign that the climate emergency is already happening, and on a global scale.
 Time is ticking, and efforts to reduce emissions need stepping up and scaling up.